Cannibalism in Africa: 19th century

 Missionaries and travellers report that human flesh was offered for sale at markets "in many parts of Nigeria".
 According to clergyman and archdeacon George Basden, who spent more than 30 years in the country, in some southern regions, it had a well-established market price and was sold much like any other commodity; it usually came from war captives, kidnapped strangers, and purchased or bartered slaves.
 While travelling near Onitsha around the year 1900, Basden found out that his servants and carriers had all repeatedly eaten human flesh.
 Once they were sure that he bore them no ill will, they talked freely about the custom, including their preferred body parts.
 He noted that they were "quite good-natured folk", with one of them later becoming "a much-respected evangelist".

 The consumption of kidnapped strangers or purchased slaves could hardly be due to hatred, and indeed the British anthropologist Charles Kingsley Meek found that the most frequent rationale he heard from cannibals or former cannibals in northern Nigeria was that human flesh was eaten "purely as meat".
 People did not want to waste an opportunity to eat good meat when they saw one, and the lives of enemies or outsiders were of no concern to them.
-His colleague Percy Amaury Talbot observed the same among the Igbo and other inhabitants of southern Nigeria: human flesh was eaten because of a "great longing for meat".
+His colleague Percy Amaury Talbot observed the same among the Igbo and some other inhabitants of southern Nigeria: human flesh was eaten because of a "great longing for meat".
 Most people considered meat a rare luxury and saw no reason to be squeamish about how they got it as long as it did not come from relatives or friends.
 Moreover, human flesh was preferred over that of animals for gastronomic reasons: it was considered the tastiest of all meats because of its "succulence" and sweetness (followed by monkey meat as second best).
 Young children were most appreciated, since "the younger the person, the tenderer are the 'joints.